ZeyadAttia5/Teer-enta/README.md

 - If you'd like to view the full details of each license, you can use tools like `license-checker` or check the individual dependencies in the `node_modules` directory.
 - Some dependencies may have multiple or combined licenses (e.g., `(MIT OR CC0-1.0)`).

-# How to Use the Website

-This section provides an overview of how different users can navigate and use the web application.

----

-## Seller
-- **From Home**:
-  - View the dashboard.
-  - Navigate to Notifications, Profile, or Products.
-- **From Profile Page**:
-  - Change password.
-  - Edit profile.
-  - Request account deletion.
-  - Change profile photo.
-- **From Products**:
-  - View all products.
-  - Add a product.
-  - Search and filter products.
-  - See remaining item quantities and revenue.

----

-## Tour Guide
-- **From Home**:
-  - View the dashboard.
-  - Navigate to Notifications, Profile, or Itineraries.
-- **From Profile Page**:
-  - Change password.
-  - Edit profile.
-  - Request account deletion.
-  - Change profile photo.
-  - Add previous works.
-- **From Itineraries**:
-  - View all itineraries.
-  - Add an itinerary.
-  - Edit my itineraries.

----

-## Advertiser
-- **From Home**:
-  - View the dashboard.
-  - Navigate to Notifications, Profile, Activities, or Create Transportation.
-- **From Profile Page**:
-  - Change password.
-  - Edit profile.
-  - Request account deletion.
-  - Change profile photo.
-- **From Activities**:
-  - View all activities.
-  - Add an activity.
-  - Edit my activities.
-- **From Create Transportation**:
-  - Create a transportation entry.

----

-## Tourist
-- **From Home**:
-  - View historical places.
-  - See suggested activities and itineraries.
-  - Navigate to Notifications, Profile, Cart, Bookings, Transportations, Hotels, Flights, Products, Complaints.
-- **From Profile Page**:
-  - Change password.
-  - Edit profile.
-  - Request account deletion.
-  - See my balance.
-- **From Itineraries**:
-  - View all itineraries.
-  - Book an itinerary.
-- **From Historical Places**:
-  - View all historical places.
-- **From Activities**:
-  - View all activities.
-  - Book activities.
-- **From Products**:
-  - View all products.
-  - Buy products.
-- **From Book Transportation**:
-  - View all transportations.
-  - Book transportation.
-- **From Book Hotel**:
-  - View all hotels.
-  - Book a hotel.
-- **From Book Flight**:
-  - View all flights.
-  - Book a flight.
-- **From Complaints**:
-  - View my complaints.
-  - Create a complaint.

----

-## Tourism Governor
-- **From Home**:
-  - View the dashboard.
-  - Navigate to Change Password, Historical Places, or Tags.
-- **From Tags**:
-  - View all tags.
-  - Create tags.
-- **From Historical Places**:
-  - View all historical places.
-  - Create historical places.

----

-## Admin
-- **From Home**:
-  - View the dashboard.
-  - Navigate to Change Password, Historical Places, Tags, Itineraries, Activities, Products, Users, Complaints, and Promo Codes.
-- **From Tags**:
-  - View all tags.
-- **From Preference Tags**:
-  - View all preference tags.
-  - Create preference tags.
-- **From Historical Places**:
-  - View all historical places.
-- **From Itineraries**:
-  - View all itineraries.
-  - Flag itineraries.
-- **From Activities**:
-  - View all activities.
-  - Flag activities.
-- **From Products**:
-  - View all products.
-  - Add a product.
-- **From Users**:
-  - View all users.
-  - View pending users.
-  - Add a user.
-  - Decide on account deletion.
-- **From Complaints**:
-  - Reply to complaints.
-  - View complaints.
-- **From Promo Codes**:
-  - View all promo codes.
-  - Create promo codes.